Permits and Certificates

 How to Apply

-Once you have confirmed that you need a permit or certificate, you will need to provide DFATD with a detailed description of your proposed activity or transaction; explain how the activity or transaction would violate the relevant regulation, or how your request otherwise meets the criteria for application; and, where possible, indicate which section of the regulation or which permit authorization order is being relied on to support your application.
+Once you have confirmed that you need a permit or certificate, you will need to provide Global Affairs Canada with: a detailed description of your proposed activity or transaction; an explanation as to how the activity or transaction would violate the relevant regulation, or how your request otherwise meets the criteria for application; and, where possible, which section of the regulation and/or which permit authorization order is being relied on to support your application.

-- your name, address, email and telephone number, or if the applicant is an entity, the applicant's name and address and the name of a contact person;
+- your name, address, email and telephone number, or if the applicant is an entity, the applicant's name and address and the name, email, and telephone number of a contact person;

-- a full description of the specific goods to be imported or exported, if any, including such details as their quantity, origin, value and intended end-use;
+- a full description of the specific goods or services to be imported or exported, if any, including such details as their quantity, origin, value and intended end-use;

 - copies of any documents related to the proposed transaction, including purchase orders, invoices, contracts, customs and shipping documents, as well as bills of sale and deeds, if applicable;